-Student Loan Statistics for 2019
+Student Loan Statistics for 2022

-Here we will take a closer look at key student loan statistics and how undergrads, grads, and parents are covering the cost of college.
+Let’s take a closer look at key student loan statistics and how undergrads, grads, and parents are covering the cost of college.

 Free Application for Federal Student Aid (FAFSA) Statistics1

 - 17,866,369 FAFSA applications were completed for the 2021-2022 school year

 - 24% of FAFSA applicants were first-year students who never attended college before

 - 41% of applicants were over the age of 25

 - Less than 1 hour to complete and submit a new application